opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-group-processor.md

 # OTel Trace Group Processor

-The `OTel trace group` processor completes missing trace group related fields in the collection of [Span](../../data-prepper-api/src/main/java/org/opensearch/dataprepper/model/trace/Span.java) records by looking up the OpenSearch backend.
-This processor t finds the missing trace group information for a `spanId` by looking up the relevant fields in its root `span` stored in OpenSearch, or the Amazon OpenSearch Service backend that the local Data Prepper host ingests into.
+The `OTel trace group` processor completes missing trace group related fields in the collection of [Span](https://github.com/opensearch-project/data-prepper/blob/834f28fdf1df6d42a6666e91e6407474b88e7ec6/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/trace/Span.java) records by looking up the OpenSearch backend.
+This processor finds the missing trace group information for a `spanId` by looking up the relevant fields in its root `span` stored in OpenSearch, or the Amazon OpenSearch Service backend that the local Data Prepper host ingests into.

 ## Usage